What is a Witch?

 The Definition of Witch

-No wonder the definition of Witch feels like a gray area with so many interpretations.
+No wonder the definition of a witch feels like a gray area with so many interpretations.
 I think it is helpful to go to the word's origin in times like this.
-The source of the word is still disputed among historians, but the most agreed upon thought is that Witch is related to the word wise.
-Therefore Witch means wise person; witchcraft is the Craft of the Wise.
-In my own words, I define a Witch as a truth-seeker, a seer, and an alchemist of unwanted to desired outcomes by understanding the Laws of Nature and the Universe.
-What a mouth full!
+The source of the word is still disputed among historians, but the most agreed-upon thought is that it is related to the word wise.
+Therefore, a witch means a wise person; witchcraft is the Craft of the Wise.
+In my own words, I define a witch as a truth-seeker, a seer, and an alchemist of desired outcomes by using their Will, their understanding of the Laws of Nature, and their connection to Divinity.

 Religion and Witchcraft